angusmcb/wntr-qgis/README.md

 - **Flexible.** Not choosy about how you do things.
 - **Automatable / programmable.** Tools can be used in the QGIS 'model builder' or from  PyQGIS

+Feedback on this plugin would be very welcome.

 ## Installation

 Install the plugin in QGIS in the normal way (see the [QGIS Manual](https://docs.qgis.org/latest/en/docs/training_manual/qgis_plugins/fetching_plugins.html) if necessary).